sdcote/wordsolver/README.md

    1. Enter any grey letters into the "Exclude Letters" field.
    2. Enter any gold/yellow letters in the "Include Letters" field.
 3. Press the search button.
 4. Select a word from the list to make your next guess.
+Simple words are better guesses than the obscure.
 5. Go to step #1.

 With each guess, the list of possible words should get smaller.
 Even wrong guesses are valuable.

 My favorite first guesses are "atone" and then "birds".
-That hits most of the most common letters.
+That hits most of the more common letters.
+There have been letter frequency studies that show "later" is the best first guess.